dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

 The arrows `←↑→↓` represent the arrow keys, just use one of these.
 For example to jump to a pane on the right, you'd press `Ctrl-b →`.
 The change pane size controls are a little different.
 To make that work you first have to have more than one pane.
 Next press `Ctrl-b` and keep the control key held down.
 Now you can repeatedly press an arrow key to change the pane size.

 `Ctrl-b !` is one of my favorite features.
 It pops the current pane out of the window and moves it to its own window.
-This is wonderful if you find yourself doing some unrelated activity in one pane and want to re-organize them.
+This is wonderful if you find yourself doing some unrelated activity in one pane and want to re-organize your setup.

 ### Scrolling and copy/paste
 If you can master scrolling and copy/paste in Tmux, you can master anything.
 I won't lie, this is the clunkiest feature.
 But it's really useful.
 The interface is modal, so start by entering scroll mode:

-`Ctrl-b [`.
+Type `Ctrl-b [`.
 Pressing `esc` will exit scroll mode.
 You should know you're in scroll mode because an orange line count appears in the top-right corner of the pane.

 Once you're in scroll mode, you can move the cursor using the arrow keys and page up and down.
-By default Tmux doesn't retain much history, but you can change that (see config).
+By default Tmux doesn't retain much history, but you can change that (see the Config options section).

 You can copy and paste in scroll mode.
 This is useful when you have split screens as a regular highlight and copy using the mouse won't work across vertically split panes.